EmanueleDeRossi1/IDA-ML/README.md

-# Stroke Prediction Using Machine Learning
+# Stroke Prediction Using Random Forests

 ## Project Overview
 This repository contains the implementation of a random forest model to predict stroke occurrences based on patient health data.
 The project uses a Kaggle dataset with various patient attributes (like `bmi` or `smoking status`).
 The main challenges were that some data was missing and that the dataset was imbalanced.